rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Netanyahu expected to convene security cabinet meeting
+## Israel wants to take control of Gaza, says Netanyahu

 date: 2025-08-07, from: RTÉ News

-Israel's Prime Minister Benjamin Netanyahu is expected to convene a meeting of his security cabinet later today, amid reports he is preparing to order a full military occupation of Gaza.
+Israeli Prime Minister Benjamin Netanyahu has said Israel intends to take military control of all of Gaza, despite intensifying criticism at home and abroad over the devastating, almost two-year-old war in the Palestinian enclave.

 <br>